HC Wainwright Raises Seres Therapeutics (NASDAQ:MCRB) Price Target to $46.00

-Seres Therapeutics (NASDAQ:MCRB) had its price objective hoisted by HC Wainwright from $41.00 to $46.00 in a report released on Wednesday morning, The Fly reports.
-HC Wainwright currently has a buy rating on the biotechnology company’s stock.
+Seres Therapeutics (NASDAQ:MCRB) had its price target upped by HC Wainwright from $41.00 to $46.00 in a research note published on Tuesday morning, Benzinga reports.
+The brokerage currently has a buy rating on the biotechnology company’s stock.

-Several other equities research analysts also recently commented on MCRB.
-Chardan Capital upgraded shares of Seres Therapeutics from a neutral rating to a buy rating and upped their price target for the company from $27.50 to $30.00 in a research report on Thursday, March 11th.
-Oppenheimer restated a buy rating and issued a $38.00 price target on shares of Seres Therapeutics in a research report on Tuesday, March 2nd.
-Finally, Zacks Investment Research downgraded shares of Seres Therapeutics from a hold rating to a sell rating in a research report on Thursday, February 25th.
-One research analyst has rated the stock with a sell rating, one has given a hold rating and six have issued a buy rating to the stock.
-The company has a consensus rating of Buy and an average target price of $34.14.
+Other research analysts have also issued reports about the stock.
+Zacks Investment Research lowered shares of Seres Therapeutics from a hold rating to a sell rating in a research note on Thursday, February 25th.
+Chardan Capital raised shares of Seres Therapeutics from a neutral rating to a buy rating and increased their target price for the stock from $27.50 to $30.00 in a research note on Thursday, March 11th.
+Finally, Oppenheimer reissued a buy rating and set a $38.00 target price on shares of Seres Therapeutics in a research note on Tuesday, March 2nd.
+One research analyst has rated the stock with a sell rating, one has assigned a hold rating and six have assigned a buy rating to the stock.
+Seres Therapeutics has a consensus rating of Buy and a consensus price target of $34.14.

-Hedge funds and other institutional investors have recently bought and sold shares of the business.
-Orion Capital Management LLC acquired a new stake in Seres Therapeutics in the 4th quarter worth $25,000.
-Meeder Asset Management Inc. bought a new position in shares of Seres Therapeutics during the 1st quarter worth about $26,000.
-Penserra Capital Management LLC lifted its holdings in shares of Seres Therapeutics by 174.2% during the 4th quarter.
-Penserra Capital Management LLC now owns 2,095 shares of the biotechnology company’s stock worth $51,000 after acquiring an additional 1,331 shares during the period.
-Pacer Advisors Inc. bought a new position in Seres Therapeutics during the 4th quarter valued at about $133,000.
-Finally, BNP Paribas Arbitrage SA lifted its holdings in Seres Therapeutics by 10.9% during the 1st quarter.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the business.
+Orion Capital Management LLC acquired a new position in Seres Therapeutics during the fourth quarter worth $25,000.
+Meeder Asset Management Inc. purchased a new stake in shares of Seres Therapeutics in the first quarter valued at about $26,000.
+Penserra Capital Management LLC raised its holdings in shares of Seres Therapeutics by 174.2% in the fourth quarter.
+Penserra Capital Management LLC now owns 2,095 shares of the biotechnology company’s stock valued at $51,000 after purchasing an additional 1,331 shares during the last quarter.
+Pacer Advisors Inc. purchased a new stake in shares of Seres Therapeutics in the fourth quarter valued at about $133,000.
+Finally, BNP Paribas Arbitrage SA raised its holdings in shares of Seres Therapeutics by 10.9% in the first quarter.
 BNP Paribas Arbitrage SA now owns 6,816 shares of the biotechnology company’s stock valued at $140,000 after purchasing an additional 669 shares during the last quarter.
-Institutional investors own 94.32% of the company’s stock.
+Hedge funds and other institutional investors own 94.32% of the company’s stock.

 Seres Therapeutics Company Profile